LendBook/lendbook-docs/docs/how-it-works/interest-rates.md

 <br>

 !!! note "Example (continued from example in [Pools of orders Section](../pools-of-orders){target=_blank})"
-    For the ETH/USDC market, Bob had borrowed 8k USDC from the Pool~2000~.
+    For the ETH/USDC market, Bob borrowed 8k USDC from the Pool~2000~.

     For the Pool~2000~, let's calculate the Utilization Rate and the Interest Rate: